-The Tasmania Fire Service DVD and booklet "Bushfire - Prepare to Survive" provides good advice for householders on the urban fringe and rural areas who want to prepare themselves and their homes for bushfires.
-The DVD, booklet and other fire safety advice is available from any Tasmania Fire Service office.
+The Tasmania Fire Service publication "Prepare to Survive" provides good advice for householders on the urban fringe and rural areas who want to prepare themselves and their homes for bushfires.
+This publication and other advice is available from any Tasmania Fire Service office.